wp-plugins/pinterest-pin-it-button/trunk/readme.txt

 Tested up to: 3.3.1
 Stable tag: trunk

-Simply adds a Pinterest "Pin It" Button to your posts helping your readers easily pin your stuff.
+Adds a Pinterest "Pin It" Button to your posts and pages helping your readers easily pin your images.

 == Description ==

 The visual bookmarking site Pinterest is exploding in growth!
-Encourage your readers to pin your content with this easy-to-use "Pin It" button plugin.
+Encourage your readers to pin your content with this simple "Pin It" button.

-Currently this plugin is in early development but features should be added regularly.

 For update notifications and more info: